GuillermoCubero/Decode-Transposition/README.md

 Se mostrará el resultado además de los overflows de las columnas y la relación de la transposición que se uso, es decir, la relación entre las letras de la clave. / The result will be shown in addition to the overflows of the columns and the relation of the transposition that was used, that is the relationship between the letters of the key.

 ![](https://imgur.com/vM9M9Aw.jpg)

+En este ejemplo la clave utilizada ha sido GITHUB y la relación que nos muestra el programa es la siguiente: 1 3 4 2 5 0, lo que significa que la B es la letra con menor valor a la que le sigue la G, luego la H etc / In this example, the key used was GITHUB and the relationship shown by the program is as follows: 1 3 4 2 5 0, hich means that B is the letter with the lowest value followed by G then H etc.